immense/Remotely/README.md

 * Build (in Release configuration) the Desktop.Win and ScreenCast.Win projects.
 	* By default, the screen-sharing desktop app prompts for a host URL and can be changed thereafter.
 To hard-code a URL, set the ForceHost value in /RDesktop.Win/ViewModels/MainWindowViewModel.cs to the server's URL.
 * Run Publish.ps1 in the Utilities folder.
-    * Example: powershell -f [path]\Publish.ps1 -outdir C:\inetpub\remotely -rid win10-x86
+    * Example: powershell -f [path]\Publish.ps1 -outdir C:\inetpub\remotely -rid win10-x86 -hostname https://mysite.mydomain.com
     * The output folder will now contain the server, with the clients in the Downloads folder.
-	* By default, the screen-sharing desktop app prompts for a host URL and can be changed thereafter.
+	* The above hostname will be hardcoded in the screen-sharing desktop apps, but can be changed via the options menu.
-		* To hard-code an initial URL, set the Host value in /Desktop.Win/Services/Config.cs to the server's URL (same for the Desktop.Unix project).

 ## Hosting a Server (Windows)
 * Create a site in IIS that will run Remotely.